-Two more sought in Taft shootings after second arrest made, Muskogee Police say
+Two more sought in Taft shootings after second arrest made, Muskogee police say

 Sandites' Gabe Glenn plans to follow slain mother's wishes, play college baseball

+Oklahoma State Bureau of Investigation agents initially determined that multiple shooters and weapons were involved, and the investigation remains ongoing.

-Those with information on the location of Warrior and Jackson are asked to contact the OSBI at 800-522-8017 or
+Those with information about the location of Warrior or Jackson are asked to contact the OSBI at 800-522-8017 or

 tips@osbi.ok.gov.